 If you’ve got an aversion to boxed wine, we’re about to change that.
-You may have dabbled in boxed wine in your youth, when drinking was more about quantity than quality, but we promise, delicious boxed wine actually exists.
+You may have dabbled in boxed wine in your youth when drinking was more about quantity than quality, but we promise, delicious boxed wine actually exists.
 Hell, the best boxed wine available in 2021 is much more sophisticated than the cheap wine boxes and Franzia you may have imbibed in the past — and might even be better than some of the bottles you’re drinking now.

 Below, we’ve shared our favorite boxed wines to enjoy in 2021, with options available for every type of wine lover.
 From reds and whites to pre-mixed sangrias and blends, give your guests a boxed wine experience and education they won’t forget.

-Produced in the Black Box winery in California, the Black Box Red Elegance combines petite sirah, shiraz, merlot and zinfandel grapes.
-The result is a bold taste with hints of red and black fruit as well as underlying chocolate flavors.
-This California red blend is an ideal choice for wine enthusiasts who prefer a bite-free wine or anyone looking for a tasty pairing for beef, veal, lamb or poultry.
+Produced in the Black Box winery in California, the Black Box Pinot Noir is a tried and true classic.
+The result is a bold taste with fresh berry and cocoa flavors.
+This pinot noir is an ideal choice for wine enthusiasts who prefer a bite-free wine or anyone looking for a tasty pairing for chicken dishes, mild cheeses and light appetizers.
 The full-body, bold flavor makes this one of the best boxed wine brands available.

-With its appealing combination of ripe raspberry and earthy spice aromas, it’s little wonder the Original House Wine Pinot Noir is one of the most popular offerings on our list.
-It’s produced in the Chilean Central Valley and comes in a 3L box which is enough to get any party started.
-The fruity and light pinot noir can be enjoyed by itself for a relaxing evening, or it pairs well with a range of foods, including fish, duck and other game birds.
+With its appealing combination of blackberry and fresh plum aromas, it’s little wonder the Original House Wine Cabernet Sauvignon is one of the most popular offerings on our list.
+This wine comes in a 3L box which is enough to get any party started.
+The darker fruit and oakiness in the cab sauv can be enjoyed by itself for a relaxing evening, or it pairs well with a range of foods, including most beef and porks.
 Its popularity is not unfounded, it’s one of the best boxed wines available.

 This Vin Vault Chardonnay is sweet and buttery from top to bottom with tiered aromas of sweet pear and baked apple.
 The taste of the bottle has layers of brown spice, toffee and lemon cream intertwined with caramel and the finish is long, smooth and lingering.
 The grapes for this wine are harvested at optimal ripeness when surrounding temperatures are low to preserve the fruity flavors and balance the acidity.
 The mouthfeel comes out of this process expressive, and the delicate caramel flavors come from a light oak influence in the fermentation process.